monojit18/Anthos-on-Azure/README.md

 ![anthos-18-components](./Assets/anthos-18-components.png)

-A [detailed technical overview](https://cloud.google.com/anthos/docs/concepts/overview) on Anthos multi-cloud depicts all its components and features and how it facilitates infrastructure management, confguration and application deloyment acorss multiple environments.
+A [detailed technical overview](https://cloud.google.com/anthos/docs/concepts/overview) on Anthos multi-cloud depicts all its components and features and how it facilitates infrastructure management, configuration and application deployment across multiple environments

 ## Anthos on Azure